strategicdata/pmhc-mds-spec/table/episode/principal-diagnosis.rst

 - 3xx - Substance use disorders
 - 4xx - Psychotic disorders
 - 5xx - Disorders with onset usually occurring in childhood and adolescence not listed elsewhere
-- 6xx and 905 - Other mental disorders
+- 6xx - Other mental disorders
-- 9xx except (905, 999) - No formal mental disorder but subsyndromal problems
+- 9xx except 999 - No formal mental disorder but subsyndromal problems
-- 999 - Missing or unknown
+- 999 - Missing or Unknown

 The Principal Diagnosis should be determined by the treating or supervising clinical practitioner who is responsible for providing, or overseeing, services